heidelpay/plentymarkets-gateway/README.md

 However you will be able to tell there has been an error when there are unassigned payments in your plenty backend showing an error in the booking text.

 ## Issues and Troubleshooting
-If you run into any questions or issues with this plugin please do one of the following:
+If you run into any questions or issues with this plugin please send an email to support@heidelpay.com
-* Sent and email with the question or issue description to development@heidelpay.com
-* Add a GitHub issue [here](https://github.com/heidelpay/plentymarkets-gateway/issues)